arunksalian/widget-thirdparty/README.md

 # widget-thirdparty
-This is a sample app to include thirdpaty pages
+This is a sample widget which can be added to thirdparty pages